 Press release: Association of American Veterinary Medical Colleges

-The Association of American Veterinary Medical Colleges (AAVMC) has named Dr. Jerome Masty, an associate professor in the Department of Veterinary Biosciences at the Ohio State University College of Veterinary Medicine, as the recipient of the 2019 AAVMC Distinguished Veterinary Teacher Award, presented by Zoetis.
+The Association of American Veterinary Medical Colleges (AAVMC) has named Dr. Peter J. Havel from the University of California, Davis, College of Veterinary Medicine as the recipient of the 2020 AAVMC Excellence in Research Award.
+This year’s award is sponsored by Elanco.

-“Every day, educators and researchers at our member institutions make outstanding contributions to academic veterinary medicine that inspire others, contribute to medical breakthroughs and work to educate upcoming generations of veterinarians,” said AAVMC chief executive officer Dr. Andrew T. Maccabe.
-“We are pleased to honor these extraordinary individuals through our awards program and look forward to recognizing their achievements during our 2020 annual conference.”
+“Every day, educators and researchers at our member institutions make outstanding contributions to academic veterinary medicine that inspire others, contribute to medical breakthroughs and work to educate upcoming generations of veterinarians,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
+“We are pleased to honor extraordinary individuals like Dr. Havel through our awards program and look forward to recognizing his achievements during our 2020 annual conference.”

-His award will be presented during the AAVMC’s 2020 Annual Conference and Iverson Bell Symposium, being held March 6-8 at the Hyatt Regency Washington on Capitol Hill in Washington, D.C.
+Dr. Havel’s award will be presented during the AAVMC’s 2020 Annual Conference and Iverson Bell Symposium, taking place March 6-8 at the Hyatt Regency Washington on Capitol Hill in Washington, D.C.